Fredobumma/Learning-React/README.md

 # Getting Started with Create React App

-# Learning React from Mosh Hamedani
+# While Learning React from Mosh Hamedani

 # A simple React Vidly Application with a list of movies